dnnsharp/common-guide/en/load_entities_json.md

 * JSON Model - the JSON string that will be parsed.
 This field supports My Tokens.
 * Entity Name - set a name for the entity so you can reference it later by name.
 Can contain My Tokens.
-* On Error - define a list of actions to run on error. define a list of actions to run on error.
+* On Error - define a list of actions to run on error.
 Otherwise, an error message is returned.
 It will contain the underlying error if debug mode is on.